euc-releases/vmware-ws1-sdk-forms/README.md

-# **vm**ware Workspace ONE SDK for Xamarin.Forms
+# **VM**ware Workspace ONE SDK for Xamarin.Forms

-This documentation will cover the [installation](#installation), [setup](#setup) and [usage](#usage) of the **vm**ware Workspace ONE SDK for Xamarin Forms.
+This documentation will cover the [installation](#installation), [setup](#setup) and [usage](#usage) of the **VM**ware Workspace ONE SDK for Xamarin Forms.

 <small>WorkspaceOne SDK for Xamarin Forms is dependent on [AWSDK](https://www.nuget.org/packages/AWSDK/) version 2.0.0 or higher.Please find the [Prerequisites](https://github.com/vmwareairwatchsdk/Xamarin-AWSDK/blob/master/GettingStarted.md) for using the WS1 Forms SDK </small>

 ## Installation

-The SDK should be installed using **Nuget**.
+The SDK should be installed using **Nuget** package manager.

-- **WorkspaceOne.Forms**: This is the package to be used in your Xamarin Forms app.
-It will provide interfaces for the initialization, setup and usage of the Workspace ONE module from your Xamarin Forms app.
+- **WorkspaceOne.Forms** is the package to be added in the Xamarin Forms app to enable it with Workspace One SDK funtionalities.The package provides interfaces to initialize / setup and enable the WS1 SDK security features.

-Add this nuget package to your Xamarin.Forms project and to your iOS and Android project of the the Xamarin.Forms app as well.
+Add this package to your Xamarin.Forms project and to your iOS and Android project of the Xamarin.Forms app as well.

 Add the appropriate packages to your solution for each app project.
 Then continue to the [setup](#setup) step for [Android](#android) and [iOS](#ios).